Asian American International Film Festival

 The Asian American International Film Festival (AAIFF) is the first and longest-running film festival to showcase the works of emerging and experienced Asian and Asian American filmmakers and media artists in the US.

 The programming includes a diverse range of genres and styles, and is supplemented by filmmaker talkbacks, workshops, and networking events.
 The festival is held annually during the summer in New York City.

-Current Festival

-The 45th Asian American International Film Festival will be held from August 3–13, 2022.

 History

 In 1975, grassroots media activists Peter Chow, Danny Yung, Thomas Tam and Christine Choy founded Asian CineVision (ACV), a nonprofit media arts organization "dedicated to promoting and preserving Asian and Asian American media expressions", under the name CCTV (Chinese Cable TV) in New York’s Chinatown.
 At a time of exceptional energy and assertion on the part of diverse cultural groups, claiming their voices and places in a landscape that had been dominated by European Americans, ACV’s founders saw the need to bring greater social and cultural awareness of Asian American experience and history to both Asian American communities and to the public at large.
 Moving-image media had become the nation’s common language, its most pervasive source of images and ideas, and Asian Americans barely registered on its screens.
 ACV’s founders wanted to address problems faced by Asian Americans in both representation in the media and access to the means of media production and distribution.
 Technologies and outlets for independent media were multiplying, creating new possibilities for Asian Americans both behind and in front of the cameras, in production and distribution, in scholarship and practice, in every style and platform of media arts.